-- (a) The initial placement of an employee on the applicable salary scale shall be negotiated between the prospective employee and employer, in consultation with the clinical director (or equivalent) of the applicable service.
-To ensure maintenance of internal equity, placement of new employees shall take into account years of relevant experience and relevant qualifications, and align with the placement of the existing employed workforce with similar qualifications and experience. - (b) Thereafter, advancement through the salary scales shall be annual, subject to satisfactory performance of the employee's agreed duties and responsibilities. - (c) If the employer begins to develop concerns that an employee's performance may not justify advancement to the next step, those concerns must be raised with the employee in writing at the earliest practical opportunity before the due date of advancement to provide the employee with a reasonable opportunity to address them.
-An employee who is not notified of any such concerns before their due date shall be entitled to advance to the next step on their due date. - (d) An employee who is declined salary advancement may seek a review of that decision by a review panel whose members shall be agreed between the employer and the Association. - (e) Employees shall not be denied advancement if their failure to achieve satisfactory performance of agreed duties and responsibilities was due to factors beyond their control. - (f) In exceptional circumstances, subject to the agreement of the Chief Executive and the Chief Medical Officer, a Medical or Dental Officer may be placed on the specialist scale. - 12.3 An employee's actual annual salary shall be calculated by multiplying their ordinary hourly rate (as defined in Clause 11 of this Agreement) by the number of hours in their agreed job size for a full year.
+- (c) If the employer begins to develop concerns that an employee's performance may not justify advancement to the next step, those concerns must be raised with the employee in writing at the earliest practical opportunity before the due date of advancement to provide the employee with a reasonable opportunity to address them.
+An employee who is not notified of any such concerns before their due date shall be entitled to advance to the next step on their due date. - (d) An employee who is declined salary advancement may seek a review of that decision by a review panel whose members shall be agreed between the employer and the Association. - (e) Employees shall not be denied advancement if their failure to achieve satisfactory performance of agreed duties and responsibilities was due to factors beyond their control. - (f) In exceptional circumstances, subject to the agreement of the employer, a Medical or Dental Officer may be placed on the specialist scale. - (g) An employee placed on the Fellows scale will advance to the Specialists Scale on their first anniversary, per Clause 12.2(b), except that where such an employee becomes a Specialist before their anniversary (in terms of clause 11.3) they will be placed on the Specialist Scale immediately. - 12.3 An employee's actual annual salary shall be calculated by multiplying their ordinary hourly rate (as defined in Clause 11 of this Agreement) by the number of hours in their agreed job size for a full year.
 Provided that the method of calculating an employee's actual annual salary (by using a system of "tenths" or "sessions") as contained in the 1 July 2003 to 30 June 2006 collective agreement (refer Schedule 2 of that agreement) shall continue to apply to those employees for whom it is more advantageous until those employees' job size is changed by mutual agreement, from which point the provision in Clause 12.3 for salary calculation shall apply.